mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 machines with their lives daily.
 In the near future, we will be allowed to sleep while our car autonomously drives us home from a late party.
 As a result, much more C++ engineers are expected to write life-critical software today than it was a few years ago.
-However writing safety-ciritical code requires extensive training and experiece, both which are in short demand.
+However writing safety-critical code requires extensive training and experience, both which are in short demand.
 While there exists some standards and guidelines such as MISRA C++ [@MISRA_CPP] with the aim of enforcing the creation of safe code in C++, they are cumbersome to use and tend to shift the burden on the discipline of the programmers to enforce these.
 At the time of writing the C++ language